nevendyulgerov/documents/dependencies.md

 # Fantasy POS - Dependencies

-An overview utilized libraries and other dependencies.

 Fantasy POS uses a number of libraries to enhance and extend its functionality.
 Several libraries are used as base for building other libraries.
 These include:

 - jquery
 - initialzr

-Another extensively uses library is ammo.js - it offers utility-belt methods.
+Another extensively used library is ammo.js - it offers utility-belt methods.
 More on ammo can be found in its dedicated documentation.

 ## Libraries breakdown